Playa de Las Canteras: Arco central (Central arch)

-- Arco sur (Southern arch)
+Arco sur (Southern arch)

-Corresponds entirely to the Playa de La Cícer or Playa de Guanarteme, and also includes Punta de Núñez and Los Muellitos, both areas behind the Alfredo Kraus Auditorium.
-This arc extends along a coastal strip of 1,080 meters long and an average width of 80 meters at low tide.
-Since this beach area is not protected by La Barra, its profile is very changeable as it is more exposed to the waves.
-Nevertheless, this beach area is mostly made up of fine-grained sand, somewhat denser than the rest of Playa de Las Canteras (which makes it difficult to drag it out to sea), with a permanent accumulation of pebbles at its southern end, next to Los Muellitos, as well as some stony areas in the central area coinciding with the low tide limit.
-The "Punta de Núñez" is a rocky outcrop that is quite depressed by the swell of the entire northern sector.
-"Los Muellitos" is the name given to two breakwaters located perpendicular to the Punta de Núñez, forming between them the Playa de Los Muellitos, 50m long and made up of peebles.
-One of the breakwaters is approximately 100m long and the other, located further south, about 60m.
-Both are 25m wide.
-These breakwaters form, together with La Puntilla (at the northern end of the beach) the promontory where Playa de Las Canteras is located.
-Approximately in the middle of this southern arch is the mouth of the ravine of La Ballena, a dry streambed with sporadic runoffs that only reach the beach during the rainy season.
+The southern arc corresponds to Playa de La Cícer, also known as Playa de Guanarteme, and includes the areas of Punta de Núñez and Los Muellitos, located behind the Alfredo Kraus Auditorium.
+This section extends along approximately 1,080 metres of coastline, with an average width of about 80 metres at low tide.
+Unlike the northern and central arcs, this area is not protected by La Barra and is therefore more exposed to wave action.
+Consequently, its beach profile is more variable.
+The sand is predominantly fine-grained and somewhat more compact than in other sections of Playa de Las Canteras, which reduces the rate at which it is carried offshore.
+At the southern end, near Los Muellitos, there is a permanent accumulation of pebbles, as well as some stony areas in the central zone near the low-tide line.
+Punta de Núñez is a rocky outcrop that is directly exposed to the swell affecting the northern sector of the bay.
+“Los Muellitos” refers to two breakwaters constructed perpendicular to Punta de Núñez, which enclose a small pebble beach approximately 50 metres in length.
+One of the breakwaters measures about 100 metres in length and the other, located further south, around 60 metres; both are approximately 25 metres wide.
+Together with La Puntilla at the northern end, these structures form part of the natural and constructed boundaries of Playa de Las Canteras.
+Approximately midway along the southern arc lies the mouth of the La Ballena ravine, a normally dry watercourse with occasional runoff that reaches the beach during periods of rainfall.